-Students maintain an electronic portfolio throughout their education classes here at Lyon beginning with EDU 202.
-The completed E-portfolio will be submitted the last semester of the senior year for review and final grading.
-The E-portfolio must be submitted electronically and include selected work from their education courses.
+Students maintain an electronic portfolio documenting their progress in the program beginning with EDU 202.
+The completed E-portfolio is submitted in the last semester of the senior year for review and final grading.
+The E-portfolio must be submitted electronically and must include selected artifacts from candidates' education coursework.
+Candidates are provided with a checklist and rubric to aid them in preparing their portfolios for submission.
 The following items will be added during the Senior Intern Year: